 The stars in both lists were a subset of the stars that Landolt had published as UBV equatorial standards in 1973.
 The data, however, were tied to the fundamental Cousins E-region UBVRI standards at -45 degrees.
 All these observers generously shared these lists of preliminary standards with me, and I am extremely grateful for their help.
 The McDonald program would not have been possible in its present form without their work.

-Robert Smyth also observed 17 of the Neckel and Chini (1980, A&AS 39, 411, 1980) secondary standards with the 61-cm Siding Spring reflector, but eventually discarded the observations.
+Robert Smyth also observed 17 of the Neckel and Chini (A&AS 39, 411, 1980) secondary standards with the 61-cm Siding Spring reflector, but eventually discarded the observations.
 The nights were apparently unstable and highly sensitive to changes in seeing, sky transparency, and -- almost certainly -- instrumental stability, a persistent problem he faced, particularly on the 61-cm telescope.
 Robert tried discarding obviously bad observations and adjusting statistical weights of both the standard and the Neckel and Chini stars, but ultimately rejected his observations of all 17 of these stars.
 Thus, they unfortunately played no part in the establishment of the magnitudes and color indices of the standards that I used.

-Two sets of (UBVRI)J equatorial standards in Johnson's system had at the time been recently published by Kunkel and Rydgren (AJ 84, 633, 1979) and Moffett and Barnes (all 1979: AJ 84, 627; PASP 91, 180 and 289).
-Through the stars in common with Smyth and Bessell, I converted the Johnson R and I to Cousins R and I, and used them to help strengthen the preliminary system I was developing.
+Two sets of (UBVRI)J equatorial standards in Johnson's system had at the time been recently published by Kunkel and Rydgren (BVRI only; AJ 84, 633, 1979) and Moffett and Barnes (all 1979: AJ 84, 627; PASP 91, 180 and 289).
+Through the stars in common with Smyth and Bessell, I converted the Johnson R and I to Cousins R and I, and used them to help strengthen and extend the preliminary system I was developing.
 Consultation with Tom Moffett and Tom Barnes at McDonald early in the program was as valuable in this regard as it was in configuring the equipment (Section III above).

-With these preliminary standards in place, I wrapped the system on itself around the sky several times with the McDonald equipment as I continued observing over the next six years.
+With these preliminary standards in place, I wrapped the system on itself around the sky several times with the McDonald equipment as I continued observing over the next seven years.
 During that time, I did several interim reductions to refine the system, and I added new stars in several Selected Areas lacking sufficient numbers of red or blue stars.

 After the observing was finished, I compared the resulting UBVRI system with those published by Landolt (AJ 88, 439, 1983) and by Menzies et al (MNRAS 248, 642, 1991, a refined version of the SAAO list I had used).
 Systematic differences are less than 0.01 magnitudes in V and in all colors, with standard deviations in those differences also less than 0.01 magnitudes, except in the U-B color index where the standard deviation approaches 0.02 magnitudes.
 Table 2 has the statisitics, and Figures 1-5 show the magnitude and color index comparisons.
 The figures are: